hmalladi3/notifier/README.md

 # Notifier

-A Go library for handling system notifications with multiple implementation options.
+A Go library for handling linux system notifications to import as a library or broadcast as a websocket.

 ## Implementations